 9 Shore Road

 Located in Pelham Bay Park, the Bronx Equestrian Center is great for even the youngest riders.
-The center offers pony rides every day year-round for just $5 for three rides per child.
-Walk-only trail rides are also available for riders of all skill levels and cost $65 per hour.
+The center offers pony rides every day year-round.
+A small fee gets you three rides on the grounds per child.
+Walk-only trail rides are also available for riders of all skill levels.
 The center offers riding lessons and educational programs for children ages 6 and up that include lessons in grooming, equipment, safety, and saddling.

 Broadway at West 254th Street

 This sprawling 21-acre center is located on the west side of Van Cortlandt Park in Riverdale.
-No drop-in horse or pony rides here, however the spot does offer private and group lessons for children and adults, as well as a after-school program.
+No drop-in horse or pony rides here; however, the spot does offer private and group lessons for children and adults, as well as an after-school program and summer camps.

 51 Caton Place at East 8th Street

-We did a dedicated post about this Brooklyn stable last year.
-For little kids, Kensington offers pony rides that go up and down the block for $3.
-Children 11 and up can take one-hour trail rides along a 3.5-mile bridle path in Prospect Park for $37.
+We did a dedicated post about this Brooklyn stable back in 2011, and it's still the accessible, community-based horseback riding center it was then.
+For little kids, Kensington offers pony rides that go up and down the block, no appointment needed and for a nominal fee.
+One-hour trail rides along a 3.5-mile bridle path in Prospect Park are also available for children 11 and up.
 Families with younger children who want to ride can request a grounds person to assist for an additional fee.
 Lessons are available for ages 6 and up in both English and Western riding styles.

 7000 Shore Parkway